Receive 2% Orange Cash back on all orders – Learn More

 How light?

 Weight matters.
 But not as much as stiffness.
 The reason most buyers ask about weight first is that its the only quantifiable value that most companies offer.
 No brand offers a stiffness index.
 Like shopping for professional services, most of us have idea how to differentiate one lawyer, doctor, real estate agent, plumber from another.
 So we ask for a referral from a friend because there are no other metrics.
 When it comes to wheels, we have style, fitment, price and weight usually.
 No other metrics.
 But what if we added stiffness as a metric to choose wheels for your project?
-Well, we will do just that, because we are different.
-In the near future, we will publish data from the stiffness studies of both our wheels and wheels from other brands.
-This data will show how stiffness directly affects steering response, grip and tire wear.
+Wanting better answers, we engineered and built a massive test rig to compare our wheels to samples from other brands.
+More data makes better wheels.

 sanger two600px